matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 at least 2 people in sensitive tasks.
 Example have separate deployer ad traffic migrator roles.
 Constant Monitoring.
 Use Groups when possible.

-59) Which options would you enable on a subnet to allows VM's in a subnet to connect to GGoogle APIs using private IPs.
+59) Which options would you enable on a subnet to allows VM's in a subnet to connect to Google APIs using private IPs.
 Answer: Enable Private Google Access.

 60) Cloud VPN.